 There are a lot of choices out there, and each does something slightly different so let me guide you through some of my favorites.

 What type of 3D printer should you get?

-Despite the massive variety of sizes at shapes for 3D printers, there are really only two different styles.
-What kind of result you want will greatly affect which of those you choose.
+Despite the massive variety of sizes and shapes for 3D printers, there are really only two different styles.
+What kind of result you want will significantly affect which of those you choose.

 FDM: FDM, or filament 3D printing, is the most common and often the most affordable choice.
 If you are a beginner looking to make large prints for cosplay, or you want to make practical prints, an FDM printer is probably the right way to go.

 Resin: SLA printing, most often called resin printing, uses a liquid polymer that hardens when exposed to UV.
 It is more challenging to work with than FDM printers but can produce exquisitely detailed models.
 If you are looking to make RPG miniatures or even jewellery, then resin is a clear choice.

 The Creality Ender 3 is the perfect balance between price and quality and makes some fantastic models.

 - Quick setup